Skip to main content

 Accrual and tax period

-In general, the tax period is the calendar year, with Personal Income Tax accruing on December 31 of each year.
+As a general rule, the tax period is the calendar year, with IRPF being accrued on December 31 of each year.

 Consequently, the personal income tax return for the 2021 financial year must include all the facts and circumstances with fiscal significance for the purposes of said tax that are attributable to said calendar year.

-The tax period is less than the calendar year only when the death of the taxpayer occurs on a day other than December 31 , then the tax period ends and the tax accrues at that time.
+The tax period is less than a calendar year only when the taxpayer's death occurs on a day other than December 31 , at which point the tax period ends and the tax becomes due at that time.

-Only in declarations that correspond to tax periods less than the calendar year, the “ACCRUEL” section, located on page 2 of the declaration model, must be completed.
+Only in declarations corresponding to tax periods shorter than a calendar year, the “ACCURRENCY” section, located on page 2 of the declaration model, must be completed.

 Important : In the event of the death of a taxpayer who is part of a family unit, the remaining members may opt for joint taxation, but without including the deceased's income in said declaration.